akkikhan/UpdatedSaaSFramework-1/PLATFORM_FUNCTIONALITY_AUDIT.md

 ### **Phase 1: Layout Transformation**

-1. Transform AdminLayout to match Aspire header + sidebar
+1. Transform AdminLayout to match the updated header and sidebar
-2. Apply Aspire color scheme throughout
+2. Apply new color scheme throughout
 3. Update navigation styling and icons
 4. Implement new header with search and profile

 ### **Phase 2: Dashboard Redesign**

-1. Create Aspire-style statistics cards
+1. Create modern statistics cards
 2. Implement visual elements section
 3. Style data tables to match reference
 4. Add charts and visual components

 ### **Phase 3: Page-by-Page Transformation**

-1. Apply Aspire styling to all admin pages
+1. Apply new styling to all admin pages
 2. Maintain existing functionality
 3. Update forms and components
 4. Ensure responsive design

 ### **Phase 4: Component Updates**

-1. Update UI components to match Aspire style
+1. Update UI components to match new style
 2. Create new components as needed
 3. Maintain existing props and functionality
 4. Test all interactive elements